 Tell the children that they are going to hear a story about someone who is granted a wish.
 What would they choose if they were granted just one wish and what would be the reasons for their choice?
 Compare children’s responses.
 To what extent are their choices determined by personal or wider considerations?

 Ask the children to listen out for any changes that take place in the story.
-All the stories in this collection are taken from Ovid’s Metamorphoses a Greek word meaning ‘transformations’ — and all involve changes of some kind.
+All the stories in this collection are taken from Ovid’s Metamorphoses — a Greek word meaning ‘transformations’ — and all involve changes of some kind.

 Pause points